BlueBrain/BlueGraph/README.rst

 ---------------
 The `examples directory <https://github.com/BlueBrain/BlueGraph/tree/bluegraph_design/examples>`_ contains a set of Jupyter notebooks providing tutorials and usecases for BlueGraph.

-To get started with property graph data structure `PGFrame` provided by BlueGraph, get an example of semantic property encoding, see the `PGFrames and sematic encoding tutorial <https://github.com/BlueBrain/BlueGraph/blob/bluegraph_design/examples/PGFrames%20and%20sematic%20encoding%20tutorial.ipynb>`_ notebook.
+To get started with property graph data structure `PGFrame` provided by BlueGraph, get an example of semantic property encoding, see the `PGFrames and semantic encoding tutorial <https://github.com/BlueBrain/BlueGraph/blob/bluegraph_design/examples/PGFrames%20and%20sematic%20encoding%20tutorial.ipynb>`_ notebook.

 To get familiar with the ideas behind the co-occurrence analysis and the graph analytics interface provided by BlueGraph we recommend to run the following example notebooks: